bramble-lang/bramble-lang/design/rfc/rfc248-raw-pointers-draft.md

 is refering to the same physical location and not that it is using a reference for a compile time decision.
 4. LLVM will emit an event with the `LLVM` get address instruction.
+5. Record if the pointer is pointing to a type which is memory aligned

 When the `*` deref instruction is applied to an expression:
 1. The lexer will emit an event for the `*` token.